dblock/code.dblock.org/_posts/2019/2019-04-08-how-to-hire-a-vp-of-engineering.markdown

 An informational with a VP-level candidate is typically a tour of the office, followed by a lunch or a long coffee.
 The goal is to get the individual excited about the opportunity, get acquainted with their future manager, to align expectations and get an early feel of what it would be like to work together.

 Pro tip: you never get a chance to make a first impression, so make sure you don't have a meeting directly following the informational.
-Having all the time in the world for the candidate signals overall low stress, general patience and thoughtfulness.
+Having all the time in the world for the candidate signals overall low stress, general patience, and thoughtfulness.

 My informational often sounds like a sales pitch to most candidates, but it is also an actual interview.
 I spend at least 30 minutes before meeting anyone to go over their resume, read the recruiter's material, research any externally available information, and prepare a list of questions to unearth potential red flags.

 During these meetings I offer a deep dive into the company history and businesses.
-I deliver a map of the team structure, software, systems, engineering practices and articulate company values.
+I deliver a map of the team structure, software, systems, engineering practices, and articulate company values.

 Speaking of red flags, I had rejected more than one VP candidate during the informational by simply saying that _I don't believe we have a good match, because ..._.